-How to set up Google Pay
+How to use Google Pay

 3. To use your phone to pay in stores, tap Set It Up.

 Should you wish to ever remove a card, just tap on it.
-Then tap the three-dot menu in the upper right corner and select Remove Payment Method from the list of options that appears.
+Then, tap the three-dot menu in the upper right corner and select Remove Payment Method from the list of options that appears.

 How to use Google Pay in stores